I'm fractured, but not destroyed - Dennis Itumbi unbowed

 Abduction

-Itumbi was kidnapped from a barbershop in Kiambu's Thindigua area on December 23 and put into a car before being driven away by unknown people.
+Itumbi was kidnapped from a barbershop in Kiambu's Thindigua area on December 23 and put into a car before being driven away by unidentified people.

 The operators rushed him to a hospital within Kasarani before being transferred to Nairobi West.